This is what school looks like. Love it.

-I won't go into too much detail explaining about the class's mission and goals, because I touched on these things in my standard semester class explanations and you can also check out our blog (which includes a full syllabus and lots of videos!) for more information about that.
+I won't go into too much detail explaining about the class's mission and goals, because I touched on these things in my standard semester class explanations and you can also check out our website (which includes a full syllabus and lots of videos!) for more information about that.
 All you need to know for this post is that cinema studies does not automatically mean movies, and media is not a single type of sensual presentation of information, but rather is a bridge between two things to foster understanding and connections.

-This class is made up of a fabulous mix of people that use media and education in a number of ways (again, our blog has full biographies and our personal backgrounds in education and media), and even we underestimated the number of things that fall under the title of "media."
+This class is made up of a fabulous mix of people that use media and education in a number of ways (again, our website has full biographies and our personal backgrounds in education and media), and even we underestimated the number of things that fall under the title of "media."
 For one of our first exercises in media education, we took a class field trip.
 I love field trips.

 Rian, one of our two fabulous instructors for this class, is married to a wonderful Italian named Claudio, who is the educational outreach coordinator for the Morgan Art of Papermaking Conservatory, located in a converted warehouse in a rather abandoned industrial district in Cleveland.
 At 9am Saturday morning, nine students (and Rian and Claudio's son Arturo) piled into three cars with Claudio, Rian, and Geoff at the wheels.
 It was chilly, but I was still in the mindset of Winter Term, when we got up every Saturday morning to start the drive to Cleveland at 9am for a West Side Market/Korean Seoul Market/Trader Joe's food run.
 Before we left, Rian mentioned that we might stop by West Side Market for lunch.
 I immediately perked up (this is saying a lot for a brisk Saturday morning) and started gushing about West Side.